T st. Georgetown, Washington, DC 20007 | 18A Remez St Herzliya, Israel

 According to the GDPR, companies are allowed to store and process personal data only when the individual consents, and for “no longer than is necessary for the purposes for which the personal data are processed.”
 Personal data must also be portable from one company to another, and companies must erase personal data upon request.

-The GDPR defines several roles responsible for ensuring compliance: data controller, data processor, and the data protection officer (DPO).
+The GDPR defines several roles responsible for ensuring compliance: data controller, data processor, and data protection officer (DPO).
 The GDPR requires the controller and the processor to designate a DPO to oversee data security strategy and GDPR compliance.

 WHAT SHOULD MY COMPANY BE DOING TO PREPARE FOR THE GDPR?